FREQUENTLY ASKED QUESTIONS

 ZEV bikes brake better than any other street production bike on the road in their weight class.
 No bragging, just fact.

 >>>BRAKING DATA CHART<<<<

 Insurance industry studies have shown that dual headlights and tail lights have radically better recognition by car drivers and dramatically assist in distance judgment.
 Therefore, All ZEV models feature dual headlights.
-The T Series has a 3rd light: an extremely bright, blue-ish daytime running light that stands out in traffic.
+All ZEV in addition have an extremely bright, LED blue-ish daytime running light that stands out in traffic.

 The standard ZEV have headlight bulbs in their dual tail lights for "pay attention car driver" effect that can be seen quickly.
 [CUT PHOTO COMMENTS]